 In the 50s setup, on the volume pot, the pickup is soldered alone to the right tab, looking from the back, and the capacitor is soldered to the middle tab and the other end of the capacitor is soldered to the left tab on the tone pot.
 This results in a higher output and the capacitor acts as a treble bleed.
 As volume is decreased, more high-end frequencies are maintained allowing you to play and a lower volume with more clarity.
 The relationship between the volume and tone controls changes too.
 They become more interactive with each other.
 As you decrease the tone control, the volume will decrease ever so slightly.
 Minute changes in tone will influence volume and output and vice versa.

 In the modern version, the pickup and capacitor are connected to the same tab on the volume pot, right looking from the back, and the other end of the capacitor is soldered to the middle lug on the tone pot.
-This maintains the overall volume better as it is rolled back but at the cost of losing some of the high-end frequencies.
-This is why many modern guitars can sound a bit muddy at lower volumes.
+The Volume controls are now decoupled and work independanly.

 • Pickups don’t lose their high frequencies when turning down the volume.
 Pickup tone remains consistent.